DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-charts-and-pivot-grids/link-a-chart-and-a-pivot-grid.md

     ![](../../../../../images/eurd-win-chart-designer-pivot-grid-data-source.png)

-    This adjusts all the Chart's binding and layout settings autmatically.
+    This adjusts all the Chart's binding and layout settings automatically.
 Make sure that **Series**, **Argument** and **Value** cells are filled with the corresponding fields.
 Note that field values are generated based on the Pivot Grid's columns, rows, and data items.

     ![](../../../../../images/eurd-win-chart-designer-pivot-grid-result.png)